 Leak #4 addresses how easy it is for customers to buy from you – and the more you can do to give them a flavour of what it would be like as a customer, the better.
 A ‘Gateway Product’ is often developed to create a stepped path to purchase.

-Julian and Ros developed an inexpensive site visit and assessment service designed to answer many of the questions customers typically have.
+Julian and his Practitioner developed an inexpensive site visit and assessment service designed to answer many of the questions customers typically have.
 During a 2-hour consultation, Julian will evaluate any limitations of the site and provide independent, impartial advice.
 And, for those customers who just want answers to typical planning permission issues, they created the Ambassador Guide to Planning Permission – a free of charge download, designed to be of help – but also build the Ambassador credibility in the eyes of potential customers.

 Leak #8 – How (Format)